Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_testing.md

 G30 P9 X100 Y100 Z-9999 S-1
 M402
 ```
-adjust the X and Y position for a point within the bed limits:
+Adjust the X and Y position for a point within the bed limits.

 If you create a file called M48.g in the /sys folder, and copy the macro to it, you can call it by sending M48, if emulation of this m command is required.